mrazomej/phd/docs/src/chapter_02/section_05_results.md

 ### Predicting the Phenotypic Traits of the Induction Response

-A subset of the properties shown in [@Fig:ch2_fig01](i.e. the leakiness, saturation, dynamic range, $[EC_{50}]$, and effective Hill coefficient) are of significant interest to synthetic biology.
-For example, synthetic biology is often focused on generating large responses (i.e. a large dynamic range) or finding a strong binding partner (i.e. a small $[EC_{50}]$) [@Brophy2014;
+A subset of the properties shown in [@Fig:ch2_fig01](i.e., the leakiness, saturation, dynamic range, $[EC_{50}]$, and effective Hill coefficient) are of significant interest to synthetic biology.
+For example, synthetic biology is often focused on generating large responses (i.e., a large dynamic range) or finding a strong binding partner (i.e., a small $[EC_{50}]$) [@Brophy2014;
 @Shis2014].
-While these properties are all individually informative, when taken together they capture the essential features of the induction response.
-We reiterate that a Hill function approach cannot predict these features *a priori* and furthermore requires fitting each curve individually.
+While these properties are all individually informative, they capture the essential features of the induction response when taken together.
+We reiterate that a Hill function approach cannot predict these features *a priori* and requires fitting each curve individually.
 The MWC model, on the other hand, enables us to quantify how each trait depends upon a single set of physical parameters as shown by [@Fig:ch2_fig04](F-J).

 We define these five phenotypic traits using expressions derived from the model, Eq. $\ref{eq:fold_change_full}$.
 These results build upon extensive work by